thesunchariot/CIS220/ReadMe.txt

-This repository is used to store CIS220 Homework
+This repository is used to store CIS220 Homework.
+This is my first Git/GitHub file.